-An exercise image from Week 9 of the Memory Drawing Course.
+An exercise image from Week 9 of The Memory Drawing Course Book.

 Until a few years ago, if you were interested in systematically training your visual memory you had to create your own exercise sources.
 Alternatively, you would have simply used whatever image struck your fancy and gone about the memory drawing process in a haphazard way.
 For all but the most dedicated, the results would not have been promising.

 But before I get to that, let’s talk about creating your own sources.